hannazo/biz-backend/README.md

 ## Questions

-Open an issue if you have any questions about the repoor.
+Open an issue if you have any questions about the repo.
 You can find more of my work [here](https://github.com/hannazo).